DDDEastMidlandsLimited/dddem-blog/_posts/2019-07-08-recappin-post.md

 #### _4. Nailing a potential band album cover art with the lovely WiT ladies_

-eh, name a more iconic quintet(?)…I’LL WAIT!
+Eh, name a more iconic quintet(?)… I’LL WAIT!
 One to forever look back to.

 #### _5. Discovering Matt Brunt has a pet gecko, called Mr Hubble_

 Ok, but this gecko has a more hip name than I do.
 1 question: HOW?
 Also,*clears throat* as a teeny bit of a storyteller myself, I loved just how well-written Matt’s gecko story was!
-I do hope he’ll share it in written text..eventually.
+I do hope he’ll share it in written text... eventually.
 11/10.
 (To Matt: do ittt!)

 #### 6. _Nearish to 4PM: Sitting on the workbench with our laptops open, in faux-productivity_